 Routine Circumcision of the Newborn Infant: A Reppraisal

-American Journal of Obstetrics and Gynecology, Volume 130, Issue 2: Pages 125-129, 15 January 1978.
+Journal American Journal of Obstetrics and Gynecology, Volume 130, Issue 2, Pages 125-129.
+Sunday, 15 January 1978.

 CIRP logo Note:

 Prompted by the continuing controversy over routine circumcision of the newborn infant, this review of the limited available literature suggests that the operation may facilitate hygiene of the penis and perhaps decrease the risk of carcinoma of the penis.
 On the other hand the operation frequently features illogical basis for patient selection, neglect of the requirement to obtain informed consent, an inappropriate operator, a needlessly radical technique, disregard for pain, dubious objectives, and unknown cost effectiveness.
 Long-term prospective studies are needed to evaluate routine circumcision of the newborn infant.
 However until the benefits of the procedure can be proved worth the risk and cost, medical resources should probably be allocated to heath measures of demonstrated value.
-(AM.
-J. OBSTET.
-GYNECOL 130: 125, 1978)

-IN 1975, THE American Academy of Pediatrics reaffirmed its 1971 judgment that routine circumcision of the newborn infant lacks medical justification.1 Nevertheless, the American College of Obstetricians and Gynecologists, whose members annually perform hundreds of thousands of circumcisions, declined to endorse this position statement in its present form.
+IN 1975, THE American Academy of Pediatrics reaffirmed its 1971 judgment that routine circumcision of the newborn infant lacks medical justification.1 Nevertheless, the External link American College of Obstetricians and Gynecologists, whose members annually perform hundreds of thousands of circumcisions, declined to endorse this position statement in its present form.
 This disparity between these viewpoints prompts reconsideration of routine newborn circumcision as a surgical procedure, in terms of: (1) patient selection, (2) informed consent, (3) choice of operator, (4) surgical technique, (5) anesthesia management, (6) objectives, and (7) cost-effectiveness.

 Patient Selection

 In the absence of a complaint or demonstrable pathology, the selection of candidates for any operation becomes problematic.
-The foreskins of 96 per cent of newborn infants cannot be fully retracted and, hence "phimosis" is physiologic in the newborn infant.2 The inner surface of the prepuce and the glans share a common epithelium, erroneously termed "adhesions," which separates around the time of birth or potentially much later.
+The foreskins of 96 per cent of newborn infants cannot be fully retracted and, hence phimosis is physiologic in the newborn infant.2 The inner surface of the prepuce and the glans share a common epithelium, erroneously termed adhesions, which separates around the time of birth or potentially much later.
 At birth, determining which children will subsequently develop clinically significant phimosis is impossible.

 Thus lacking a rational means of case finding, the physician frequently relegates the decision to the mother, who may base her decision on incomplete or erroneous information.
 Women's (and men's) understanding of circumcision may be limited.
 For example, the number of women who do not know the circumcisional status of their marital partner ranges from 10 to 50 per cent.

 Surveys of parents to determine the rationale for having their newborn sons circumcised are ever more revealing.
-Some had their sons circumcised to prevent excessive crying, masturbation or "rupture."
+Some had their sons circumcised to prevent excessive crying, masturbation or rupture.
 Others acted on advice from relatives or women's magazines, while still others believed that circumcision is required for admission to the armed forces.3 In another study, mothers based their decision on the belief that circumcision was mandatory hospital policy, that the penis would be rendered more aesthetic, that all male infant are circumcised or that circumcision is required by law.4 While fathers tend to be indifferent about circumcision, physicians clearly influence the incidence of circumcisions, ranging in one study from 20 per cent of patients of physicians who opposed circumcision to 100 per cent of patients who supported the procedure.3

 Informed consent

 Although signed consent is routinely obtained before newborn circumcision, the requirement for informed consent is satisfied far less often.
-"Informed consent," as interpreted by Annas,4 denotes two elements: information and consent.
+Informed consent, as interpreted by Annas,4 denotes two elements: information and consent.
 The physician contemplating operation ostensibly must relate to the patient (or here, parents) all material facts related to the proposed operation.
 He must reveal the risks of morbidity and death, the probability of success, and he alternatives to treatment, i. e. non-circumcision or later circumcision.
 Furthermore, he must describe the attendant risks and probability of success of the alternatives to operation as well.

 Physicians often neglect the informational component of informed consent for circumcision.
 Shaw and Robertson4 documented that 57 of 80 mothers (72) per cent denied that a physician had ever discussed circumcision with them.
 Patel3 reported that parents discussed circumcision with the doctor in only 34 of 100 cases.